Brainmaker/attention_cnn/README.md

-# Top-down Attention in Convolutional Networks
+# Top-down Visual Attention in Convolutional Networks

 Implementations of the model presented in my graduation thesis.